BookmarkBookmarkTickBookmarkAddCheckBoxFilledCheckBoxCircleBumpCheckedFilledMedical

 Baby at Week 11

 You can't see it, but baby is moving fluidly and gracefully inside your 11 weeks pregnant belly.
 Your 11-week fetus has skin that’s see-through but is on its way to becoming more opaque.
 At 11 weeks, baby's fingers and toes aren't webbed anymore.
-Tooth buds, hair follicles and nail beds are forming too.
+Their face is taking shape too, and tooth buds, hair follicles and nail beds are forming.
+Plus, they can open and close their mouth.
 Cool, huh?!

 How big is baby at 11 weeks?